 Buying a house with a septic holding tank can sound a lot like buying a house with a septic system.
-But there are some big differences when it come to holding tanks vs septic tanks.
-In this article we will explore the difference between septic tanks and holding tanks, and what you need to know before installing a holding tank or buying a house with one.
+But there are some big differences when it comes to holding tanks vs septic tanks.
+In this article, we will explore the difference between septic tanks and holding tanks, and what you need to know before installing a holding tank or buying a house with one.

 What is a holding tank?